Beginner Guide to Basic Machine Learning: Concepts and Techniques

 2. Preparing the data: Any analytical process thrives on the quality of the data used.
 One needs to spend time determining the quality of data and then taking steps for fixing issues such as missing data and treatment of outliers.
 Exploratory analysis is perhaps one method to study the nuances of the data in details thereby burgeoning the nutritional content of the data.

 3. Training a model: This step involves choosing the appropriate algorithm and representation of data in the form of the model.
-The cleaned data is split into two parts – train and test (proportion depending on the prerequisites); the first part (training data) is used for developing the model.
-The second part (test data), is used as a reference.
+The cleaned data is split into two parts: training and test sets (the proportion depends on the prerequisites).
+You use the first part (training data) to develop the model, while you use the second part (test data) as a reference.

 4. Evaluating the model: To test the accuracy, the second part of the data (holdout / test data) is used.
 This step determines the precision in the choice of the algorithm based on the outcome.
-A better test to check accuracy of model is to see its performance on data which was not used at all during model build.
+A better test to check the accuracy of a model involves examining its performance on data that the model did not use during its build.

 5. Improving the performance: This step might involve choosing a different model altogether or introducing more variables to augment the efficiency.
 That’s why significant amount of time needs to be spent in data collection and preparation.

-Be it any model, these 5 steps can be used to structure the technique and when we discuss the algorithms, you shall then find how these five steps appear in every model!
+Any model can use these five steps to structure the technique.
+When we discuss the algorithms, you will find how these five steps appear in every model!

 Also Read: Getting Smart with Machine Learning – Ada Boost and Gradient Boost